vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/0/HAGAKURE_IN_CONTEXT.md

 It was a volatile era in which the rise or demise of a great daimyo, his *ie* \(“house”\) and its members was only a treacherous back-stab away.
 The precariousness of the times led to a proliferation of “house rules” \(*kakun*\), laws \(*hatto*\), and prescripts defining consummate samurai deportment—obviously an indication that model behavior was far from the norm.
 Nevertheless, the perilous lifestyle of Sengoku warriors and their exploits were looked upon nostalgically by future generations as “the good old days” where samurai were real men, and those who dared won, or died in the process.

 When Japan was finally ushered into an era of peace under the Tokugawa shogunate \(1603–1867\), samurai were faced with a dilemma.
 How could the warrior class, constituting just five or six per cent of the total population, justify their existence at the top of the newly-established social order, or *shi-nō-kō-shō,*[^12] when there were no more wars to speak of?

+[^12]: Although the lines were often blurred and inter-class mobility certainly existed, *shi-nō-kō-shō* represented the social strata enforced by the shogunate which placed samurai at the top of the pyramid, followed by farmers, artisans, and merchants respectively.

 A number of military and Confucian scholars started formulating and refining protocols to guide warriors in their peacetime role, which became referred to as “*shidō*” or “*bushidō*.”
 The groundwork for a new system of political thought and awareness emerged over time, and arguments were circulated among the upper echelons of government advocating the centrality of warriors in affairs of state, offering validation for the existence of the privileged warrior class even though peace prevailed.